Welcome

 If the complaint is:

-If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2 – a meeting with members of the governing body’s Complaints Committee, which will be formed of the first three, impartial, governors available.
+If the complainant is dissatisfied with the outcome at Stage 2 (first formal stage) and wishes to take the matter further, they can escalate the complaint to Stage 3 – a meeting with members of the governing body’s complaints review panel, which will be formed of the first three, impartial, governors available.
 This is the final stage of the complaints procedure.

 The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within five school days.